 The One Resort: This place is a little more on the fancy side but if you want to treat yourself, it’s a no-brainer.
 Located right on the beach with an infinity pool overlooking the white sand and azure sea, this place is pure bliss!
 Head here for some tasty cocktails and delicious food.
 The restaurant serves a range of dishes including Thai, Cambodian and European.

-Street shakes: Along the beachfront, you’ll find many fruit shake stalls which are a refreshing treat on a hot day!
+Street shakes: Along the Saracen Bay beachfront, you’ll find many fruit shake stalls which are a refreshing treat on a hot day!
 For just a dollar each, they won’t break the bank!

 How to Get to Koh Rong Samloem

-To get to Koh Rong Samloem, you need to head to Sihanoukville which is a southern city on Cambodia’s mainland.
+To get to Koh Rong Samloem from the mainland, you’ll need to head to Sihanoukville which is a southern city on Cambodia’s mainland.
 You can get to Sihanoukville by flying into a nearby airport such as Sihanoukville Airport (KOS) which is 12.2 km away or Phnom Penh.
 The latter is further away (177.8 km), however, it is the only other major airport nearby(ish).

 Where to Go Next: